-- 6 See how your environmental points are adding up.
-Be sure to include all current conservation activities when filling out the CMT baseline conservation questions.
-A list of all the enhancements and practices and their respective environmental benefit point values are available on the NSAC website.
-This list is in order from highest environmental benefit ranking to lowest.
-Try to maximize additional conservation enhancements and practices as appropriate to your farm. - 7 NRCS will select highest scoring applications until all acres for a given year are allocated.
+- 6 Be sure to include all current conservation activities when filling out the CAET.
+Resource concerns are considered met when all applicable resource concern causes (or micro resource concerns) are met.
+You may be able to use existing conservation plans to effectively evaluate the resource concern being considered. - 7 NRCS will select highest scoring applications until all acres for a given year are allocated.
 If pre-approved for a contract, a local NRCS official will visit your farm to verify the application.
 Then, NRCS will work with you to develop a five-year conservation stewardship plan and contract specifying your annual payment and the additional conservation practices or enhancements you will be undertaking.

-Note -- If you are not selected, don't give up!
+Note - If you are not selected, don't give up!
 You can resubmit your application to be considered in future rankings, and you can improve your baseline score by adding conservation practices and resubmit to be evaluated in the next announced ranking.

-- 8 Verify activities each year and receive a CSP check for the preceding growing season in the fall of each year. - 9 For now, farmers will only see the full CMT when they sit down with NRCS staff, who will answer questions and input your information into the CMT.
+- 8 Verify activities each year and receive a CSP check for the preceding growing season in the fall of each year. - 9 For now, farmers will only see the full CAET when they sit down with NRCS staff, who will answer questions and input your information into the CAET.
 Be sure to ask NRCS about your options for conservation practices and enhancements, and about how each choice is scored.
-Make sure to ask the staff to print a copy of your CMT when it is completed, as you may want to verify what was entered at a later date or see what you can do to improve your score if you need to apply again. - 10 If you are applying as an entity, you must have a Data Universal Numbering System (DUNS) number, which you can easily obtain for free online.
+Make sure to ask the staff to print a copy of your CAET when it is completed, as you may want to verify what was entered at a later date or see what you can do to improve your score if you need to apply again. - 10 If you are applying as an entity, you must have a Data Universal Numbering System (DUNS) number, which you can easily obtain for free online.
 In order to be able to receive CSP payments, you must also be registered with the System for Award Management (SAM).
 If you are applying as an individual and use your social security number as your Employer Identification Number (EIN), then you do not need to obtain a DUNS number or register with SAM.